ddnimara/Google-Coding-Challenges/Bunny Problem/Readme.md

 # Bunny Problem

 Suppose we have a matrix m[i][j], such that m[i][j] = time spent on going from point i to point j.
 First and last columns correspond to the start and exit respectively.
 All other collumns contain a bunny.
 We are tasked with saving as many bunnies as possible (visiting as many points) within a limiting time.
 Note that m[i][j] can be negative (gain time).
+Note that we must reach the exit on non negative time.

 ## Example